insinfo/galileo/packages/gitbook/orm/relations.md

 Relational modeling is one of the most commonly-used features of sql databases - after all, it *is* the namesake of the term "relational database."

-Angel supports the following kinds of relations by means of annotations on fields:
+Galileo supports the following kinds of relations by means of annotations on fields:
 * `@hasOne` (one-to-one)
 * `@hasMany` (one-to-many)
 * `@belongsTo` (one-to-one)